 In addition to sagamores, sachems, and temporary or special purpose leaders, men and women specializing in spiritual leadership and healing were powerful and essential members of Algonquian bands.
 Powah (powwaw, pawaw, powwow) is Algonquian for “shaman” and also for the public curing ceremony, purification ritual, or other rite performed or led by the shaman.
 By 1780 the English were using powwow as a verb meaning “to confer”, but powwaw literally means “one who has visions”.

 In addition to communicating with the spirits through trance and meditation and channeling spiritual forces, shamans had special knowledge of medicinal herbs and maintained extensive pharmacopeia.
-They cured illness; interpreted dreams; recited oral traditions; displayed dangerous skills, such as snakehandling, as a demonstration of their giftedness; recognized omens; practiced divination (telling the future) and sorcery (magically changing the future); supervised sweat lodge cleansings; and conducted purification rituals to prevent evil spirits from entering individuals, wigwams, or villages (or to exorcise them).
-Shamans also watched the sun, moon, and stars; presided over a complex seasonal ceremonial calendar; officiated at rights of passage such as puberty, marriage, and death; and served as key advisors to sagamores and sachems.21
+They cured illness, interpreted dreams, and recited oral traditions.
+They displayed dangerous skills, such as snakehandling, as a demonstration of their giftedness.
+They recognized omens and practiced divination (telling the future) and sorcery (magically changing the future).
+They supervised sweat lodge cleansings and conducted purification rituals to prevent evil spirits from entering individuals, wigwams, or villages (or to exorcise them).
+Shamans also watched the sun, moon, and stars; presided over a complex seasonal ceremonial calendar, and officiated at rights of passage such as birth, puberty, marriage, death, and burial.
+And Shamans served as key advisors to leaders.21

 Colonial Depiction of an Algonquian Shaman 22